ahsan-codejit/typescript-express-starter/README.md

 A starter simple boilerplate for Node application base on Typescript and Express

 ### Integration and configuration of following
-1. Typescript
+- Typescript
-2. Express
+- Express
-3. EsLint
+- EsLint
-4. Jest
+- Jest, supertest
-5. Nodemon to auto load
+- Nodemon to auto load
+- config
+- authorization
+- MongoDB (in plan ...)
+- TypeORM (in plan ...)
+- Logger (in plan ...)